FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

-When paying from a transaction, you can also make the recieving transaction pay for it.
-Using sub fee, you can use the recieiving address in the parameters, and the fee will be deducted from their output amount.
+When paying from a transaction, you can also make the receiving transaction pay for it.
+Using sub fee, you can use the receiving address in the parameters, and the fee will be deducted from their output amount.

 This allows a wallet to send all it's factoids, by making the input and output the remaining balance, then using sub fee on the output address.